 Learn what to expect when donating blood.

 Platelets help your body control the bleeding process so your blood can clot properly.
 Chemotherapy and radiation can destroy platelets.
 Kids who have cancer, leukemia or blood disorders, or who receive a bone marrow or stem cell transplant, need platelet transfusions to fight infection and heal safely.

+All platelet donations take place in our Blood Donor Center.
 You can donate platelets every two weeks; donation takes about two hours.
 We provide movies, WiFi and refreshments while you donate.